 Tuesday, Thursday 9:30 AM – 10:45 AM

 The investigation of logical reasoning with mathematical methods.
 The syntax and semantics of sentential logic and quantificational logic.
 The unifying Godel Completeness Theorem, and models of theories.
-A look at the Godel Incompleteness Theorem and its ramifications.
+A look at the Godel Incompleteness Theorem and its ramifications

-GRS PH 663 A1: Philosophy of Language
+CAS PH 472 A1: Philosophy of Biology

 Tuesday, Thursday 12:30 PM – 1:45 PM

-GRS PH 684 A1: Topics in Speculative Philosophy
+GRS PH 615 A1: Nineteenth-Century Philosophy

 Wednesday 6:30 PM – 9:15 PM

-GRS PH 688 A1: Contemporary Aesthetics and the Philosophy of Photography
+GRS PH 620 A1: Contemporary Philosophy

 Professor Daniel Star